theuerc/Website/gitpod/docs/configure/projects/prebuilds.md

 To use global installs like 'npm install -g', we suggest using a custom Dockerfile or a `before` task, which runs before the init task, and runs again before the command task.

-## Projects and prebuilds

-[Projects](/docs/configure#projects) are a convenient way to manage prebuilds and workspaces for your repository.

-To create a new project:

-- Click on _New Project_ in the Projects page of one your teams.
-- If necessary, you will be prompted for additional authorization to install and configure the Gitpod GitHub app, so that Gitpod can watch your repositories and trigger prebuilds.
-- Select the repository for your project.

 #### Project environment variables

 Environment variables which are defined in project settings will be visible in prebuilds.
 This is useful for prebuilds to access restricted services.